tm17-abcgen/picpaygo/docs/auth/flow.md

 # PicPayGo Auth + Credits Flow

 ## Summary
-Users can generate up to 3 images for free per IP.
+Users can generate 1 image for free per IP.
 Buying credits requires login.
 Downloads are available to guests and logged-in users.
 Logged-in users see their generation history and credit balance.
 Logging out ends the session and hides user-specific content.

 ## User States
 - **Guest (no session)**
-  - Can upload and generate using free IP credits (max 3).
+  - Can upload and generate using free IP credit (max 1).
   - Can view results and **download outputs**.
   - **Cannot buy credits**.
   - Cannot see generation history.